|

 Lab Alumni

-Emily Fletcher, PhD, Junior Group Leader, Perth Children Hospital, Australia
+Emily Fletcher, PhD, Group Leader, Perth Children Hospital, Australia

-Christian Simon, PhD, Junior Group Leader, University of Leipzig, Germany
+Christian Simon, PhD, Group Leader, University of Leipzig, Germany

 Sara Ebrahimi Nasrabady, MD.
 PhD, Research Fellow in Psychiatry, Columbia University